 Jewish Rome Family Tour

-Uncover the cultural impact of Rome’s longstanding Jewish community in the company of one our historian guides.
+Uncover the cultural impact of Rome's longstanding Jewish community in the company of your private historian guide.
 During this 3-hour Jewish Rome family tour, you’ll explore the Jewish Ghetto and visit key heritage sites, including the Great Synagogue and the Jewish Museum housed inside it.
-All hearing long-ago stories tracing the over 2,000 year’s history of Jewish life in Italy’s capital.
+All hearing long-ago stories tracing the over 2,000 year’s history of Jewish life in Italy's capital.

 - Families with Kids